Azure/Communication/releasenotes/2021-February-17.md

 This release notes contain new changes for ACS Calling Web (JavaScript) SDK v1.0.0-beta.5
 # Bug fixes
 1. Fixed https://github.com/Azure/Communication/issues/46
+    - Device names do not appear on Android Chrome after calling DeviceManager.AskDevicePermission(), then enumerating the Microphone List
 2. Fixed https://github.com/Azure/Communication/issues/47
+    - After permissions are granted by the user (call deviceManager.askDevicePermission), the desktop version of Chrome fires the audioDevicesUpdated and videoDevicesUpdated events.
+These events are not called when accessed from Mobile Chrome
 3. Fixed https://github.com/Azure/Communication/issues/144
+    - For Android Chrome: The getSpeakerList return empty list.
+But getMicrophoneList and getCameraList return correct devices
 4. Fixed https://github.com/Azure/Communication/issues/174
+    - Occur unhandled runtime error for below conditions:
+        1. Could not find Callee
+        2. Callee rejected an incoming call

 # Breaking API Changes
 1. Call interface changes: